 UniSA Cave Explorer Camp

-This spring, UniSA decided to go and explore some caves with SEA!
+This spring, UniSA Division of Business students decided to go on the Cave Explorer Camp!
 We brought together about 30 staff and students on what was an amazing 3 days of travel and getting to know each other.

 We went Aussie-style, bush camping in tents with a campfire at night!
 The first night was very cold, but warmed up reasonably by our second night.
 It’s so important to get a good quality sleeping bag and bring warm clothes when camping, be prepared!
-Even though we pitched our tents under gorgeous Australian gumtrees, we always have the luxury of hot showers and toilets – so no one had to dig a hole to squat… now that’s a bonus!
+Even though we pitched our tents in gorgeous bush land under Australian gumtrees, we still had the luxury of hot showers and toilets – so no one had to dig a hole to go toilet… now that’s a bonus!

 Our first day was filled with wine!
 After we setup camp, we jumped straight back onto the bus for a delightful wine tasting.
 Coonawarra wine district offers some of the best wines South Australia has, and although not as well-known as the Barossa Valley, it can certainly compete on wine quality!
 We went to two stunning wineries, PERFECT for Instagram photos… @StudentsExploreAustralia !!